AdobeDocs/certification.en/help/certifications/aem/aem-cs-e-migration.md

 >The following sections and links will function **only**  after a **successful login** to the [Adobe Credential Management System](https://www.certmetrics.com/adobe){target="_blank"}.

-**Now that you have successfully logged in, the following links will be directly accessible.**

 **Take the certification exam**